A Comparison of Categories of Nori Motivic Sheaves: The fundamental sequence in Voevodsky's setting

 Using the same argument as in Remark~\ref{rem:constantLoc}, we deduce that $a_X^*[d]$ is fully faithful, with essential image stable under subquotients.
 This yields a canonical surjection between Tannaka dual groups

 where the right-hand side was computed in Example~\ref{ex:trivializ-Gmot}. \end{rem}

 By Theorem~\ref{thm:Anabel}, the motivic Galois action on constructible complexes is faithful; in view of Remark~\ref{rem:Anabel-Loc}, this happens already on local systems.
 One can thus expect that it is not straightforward to describe the $\GmotAy(k)$-orbit of a general object $L \in \Locgeo^{\rm{A}}(X)$.
-The simplest non-trivial case is the following: \begin{ex} As in Example~\ref{ex:ArtinMot_X}, fix a finite Galois extension $k'/k$, set $X' := X \times_k k'$, and write $e_X \colon X' \to X$ for the corresponding finite étale covering.
+The simplest non-trivial case is the following:

+\begin{ex} As in Example~\ref{ex:ArtinMot_X}, fix a finite Galois extension $k'/k$, set $X' := X \times_k k'$, and write $e_X \colon X' \to X$ for the corresponding finite étale covering.
 We regard $X'$ as a $k$-variety, and we want to analyse the $\GmotAy(k)$-action on the unit local system

-Since the $\GmotAy(k)$-action on sheaves of geometric origin is monoidal, it necessarily preserves ${^p \Q}_{\sigma,X'}$: more precisely, the unit local system canonically underlies an object of $\Locgeoemb{\sigma}^{\rm{A}}(X)^{\GmotAy(k)}$ (see Corollary~\ref{cor:Bti-enriched} below).
+Since the $\GmotAy(k)$-action on sheaves of geometric origin is monoidal, it necessarily preserves ${^\rom{p} \Q}_{\sigma,X'}$: more precisely, the unit local system canonically underlies an object of $\Locgeoemb{\sigma}^{\rm{A}}(X)^{\GmotAy(k)}$ (see Corollary~\ref{cor:Bti-enriched} below).
 Under the monoidal equivalence

-induced by Lemma~\ref{lem:Dbgeo_sigma(X')-decomp}, the object ${^p \Q}_{\sigma,X'}$ corresponds to the unit tuple $\oplus_{\sigma' \in \Hom_{\sigma}(k',\C)} {^p \Q}_{\sigma',X'}$.
+induced by Lemma~\ref{lem:Dbgeo_sigma(X')-decomp}, the object ${^\rom p \Q}_{\sigma,X'}$ corresponds to the unit tuple $\oplus_{\sigma' \in \Hom_{\sigma}(k',\C)} {^\rom p \Q}_{\sigma',X'}$.

-Even though the $\GmotAy(k)$-action preserves ${^p \Q}_{\sigma,X'}$, it does not preserve its direct summands individually, as we now explain.
-For every $\sigma' \in \Hom_{\sigma}(k',\C)$, the $\GmotAy(k',\sigma')$-action induced by the homomorphism~\eqref{eq:Gmot'-to-Gmot_Ayoub} necessarily preserves the corresponding summand ${^p \Q}_{\sigma',X'}$.
+Even though the $\GmotAy(k)$-action preserves ${^\rom p \Q}_{\sigma,X'}$, it does not preserve its direct summands individually, as we now explain.
+For every $\sigma' \in \Hom_{\sigma}(k',\C)$, the $\GmotAy(k',\sigma')$-action induced by the homomorphism~\eqref{eq:Gmot'-to-Gmot_Ayoub} necessarily preserves the corresponding summand ${^\rom{p} \Q}_{\sigma',X'}$.
 The image of $\GmotAy(k',\sigma')$ in $\GmotAy(k)$ coincides with the kernel of the projection $\GmotAy(k) \twoheadrightarrow \Gal(k'/k)$ (by Proposition~\ref{prop:ses_Gmot'-Gmot-Gal_Ayoub}) and, in particular, is independent of the choice of $\sigma'$.
-It follows that the $\GmotAy(k)$-action on ${^p \Q}_{\sigma,X'}$ factors through a $\Gal(k'/k)$-action permuting its direct summands.
+It follows that the $\GmotAy(k)$-action on ${^\rom{p} \Q}_{\sigma,X'}$ factors through a $\Gal(k'/k)$-action permuting its direct summands.

 We want to describe this permutation action explicitly.
 Recall from Example~\ref{ex:ArtinMot_k} that the identification of $\Gal(k'/k)$ with a quotient of $\GmotAy(k)$ depends on the choice of an element $\sigma'_0 \in \Hom_{\sigma}(k',\C)$.
 From now on, fix such a choice.
 We rename the various unit summands by setting